-Prerequisite(s): Minimum GPA of 3.0 and sophomore standing View Course Outcomes
+Prerequisite(s): Minimum GPA of 3.0 and sophomore standing Learning Outcomes

 FDMA 2998 Field Experience in Film & Digital Media Arts 1-3 Credits Work experience that directly relates to a student's major field of study that provides the student an opportunity to explore career paths and apply knowledge and theory learned in the classroom.
 Internships may be paid or unpaid.
 Students are supervised/evaluated by both the employer and the instructor.
-Graded: S/U Grading (S/U, Audit).
+Repeatable: up to 9 credits.
+Graded: S/U.